ArnaudDarre/portfolio/_projects/bluto.md

 order: 1

 title: Bluto
-subtitle: E-commerce brand and platform
+subtitle: Creating the first online artisan bakery in London
-body: "Bluto was my latest adventure, and the most interesting challenge I came to face in my career, but one I had been dreaming ever since design school: creating my own brand from scratch.
+body: "Bluto was my latest adventure, and the most interesting challenge I came to face in my career.
+One I had been dreaming ever since design school: creating my own brand from scratch.
 I started this company with two friends, and learned so much along the way."
 category: Branding

 client: Bluto